pipebots/pico-4wd-car/README.md

 7. Verify that you can communicate with the Pico connecting a serial terminal program, e.g. `cutecom`, to `/dev/ttyACM0` and typing some Python instructions.

+### Verify connection to Thonny

-8. Verify that you can connect to the Pico using Thonny.
+Verify that you can connect to the Pico using Thonny as follows

 1. Select the option "Run -> Select Interpreter...".
 2. In the dialog box, select the "Interpreter" tab.
 3. Then select the interpreter "MicroPython (Raspberry Pi Pico)".
 The "Port" option should automatically be filled out if a Pico is attached.
 4. Press the "OK" button.

 ## Upload libraries